Next Sohee: Release

-The film was released theatrically in South Korea on February 8, 2023.

-Next Sohee will release theatrically in the United States and Canada on June 12, 2025 by Zurty Studios and Echelon Studios.
+The film was released theatrically in South Korea on February 8, 2023, and on June 12, 2025 in the United States and Canada, by Zurty Studios and Echelon Studios.

 Home media

-The film was made available for streaming on IPTV (KT olleh TV, SK Btv, LG U+ TV), Home Choice, Google Play, satellite TV (Skylife), WAVVE, Naver Series ON, Google Play, Cinefox, Watcha Play, and Webhard from March 16, 2023.
+The film was made available for streaming on IPTV (KT olleh TV, SK Btv, LG U+ TV), Home Choice, Google Play, satellite TV (Skylife), WAVVE, Naver Series ON, Cinefox, Watcha Play, and Webhard from March 16, 2023.

 Reception

 Box office

 The film was released theatrically on 562 screens on February 8, 2023.

 As of 31 December 2023, with gross of US$858,534 and 118,899 admissions, it is at the 41st place among Korean films released in 2023.

 Critical response

 On the review aggregator Rotten Tomatoes website, the film has an approval rating of 94% based on 17 reviews, with an average rating of 8/10.

 The film has received positive reviews from international critics.
 It received a standing ovation of 7 minutes at the premiere at the Cannes Film Festival.
 Patrick Brzeski of The Hollywood Reporter introduced Next Sohee as "Cannes' hidden gem".
 Whereas Wendy Ide of Screen Daily found the film "leisurely paced" and appreciated the direction of Jung Ju-ri writing, "Jung's direction is unshowy but solid, with minimal score and a focus on persuasive performances captured by an empathetic lens."
 However, Ide criticized her writing, stating, "this has the feel of a screenplay which could have benefited by a sharper focus and a leaner approach to its storytelling."
 Clarence Tsui of the South China Morning Post gave the film 4 stars out of 5 and praised the performance of Kim Si-eun writing, "Kim puts in a powerful performance as a student crushed by her work at a call centre."
 He opined that the film could be "delineated into two halves that could be described as the 'personal' and the 'political'".
 In the second half Bae Doona takes over the story as detective Yoo-jin, where she investigates Sohee's demise and seeks justice.
 Concluding his review, Tsui wrote, "Jung has stirred up a stink with a film that's visceral to the extreme in revealing the dark dealings that make an economy click, and a steep warning about the possibilities of more Sohees to suffer from such indignity and injustice."